561-475-1831

 Is Mediation Legally Binding?

 Mediation is a structured process in which a neutral and impartial third party assists the parties in negotiating a mutually acceptable resolution.
 The mediator is generally an attorney with experience in alternative dispute resolution (ADR) and likely has a basic knowledge of the relevant law.
 Their job is to keep the focus on the relevant facts of the case and assist the parties in reaching an acceptable agreement to all parties, which can be done by pointing out weaknesses, strengths, or how much may be awarded if the case goes to trial.
-Mediation can be entered voluntarily or be required by the court in which the case is filed.
-Whether mediation is court-ordered or entered voluntarily by the parties, agreements reached during mediation do not become legally binding until each party has signed the mediation agreement.
+Parties can voluntarily enter mediation or the court may require it in the case’s jurisdiction.
+Mediation agreements, whether court-ordered or voluntary, become legally binding only when signed by all parties involved.

 When Is Mediation Required in Florida?